 Collection of turtles in North America for illegal trade has become a lucrative business.
 There are documented instances of many species of turtles being illegally harvested for the purpose of sale into the black market (Christy 2008; Todd et al. 2010; Sevin et al. 2022).
-There is evidence that people who seek to purchase wild-caught or captive-bred bog turtles as pets are not dissuaded by high prices (Turtle Survival Alliance pers. comm.; Grover Brown pers. comm.).
-Illegal collection of bog turtles poses a serious potential threat, although we do not know how often it occurs in North Carolina or which sites have been targeted in the past, with one exception.
+There is evidence that people who seek to purchase wildcaught or captive-bred bog turtles as pets are not dissuaded by high prices (Turtle Survival Alliance pers. comm.;

+Grover Brown pers. comm.).
+Illegal collection of bog turtles poses a serious potential threat, although we do not know how often it occurs in North Carolina or which sites have been targeted in the past, with two exceptions.
 In 1989, a presumably large number of bog turtles was collected from two sites in Henderson County, and turtles were offered for sale in Ohio soon after (D. Herman pers. comm.).
 These populations have not yet recovered to their original abundance, and we attribute that, in part, to the loss of many breeding individuals to this collection event (NCWRC unpublished data).
+In 2006, a bog turtle was taken illegally in North Carolina and confiscated by law enforcement.
 A simulation model examining the impact of removal of one adult turtle per year indicated that the study populations in New York would be devastated by such loss and thus, anti-poaching measures would be warranted (Shoemaker 2011).